88-1982/AnimalShelter.Solution/README.md

 ## Description
 This application simulates an animal shelter database API.
 You can use enpoints to call animals where you can query over species to find either a cat or a dog.
 An example:

-GET /api/Animals/?species=dog

-This project also utilizes full swagger documentation which you can see at the below.

 ## Setup/Installation Requirements
 1. Clone repository